developfrom19/embedded_view/README.md

 ### Remove
     cordova plugin remove cordova-plugin-ebwebview

-Add whis plugin so iOS will use WkWebView with this plugin https://github.com/apache/cordova-plugin-wkwebview-engine
+Add this plugin so iOS will use WkWebView with this plugin https://github.com/apache/cordova-plugin-wkwebview-engine

 ### Method